What is drag coefficient?

 The measure of the effectiveness of a streamlined aerodynamic body shape that promotes reducing the air resistance to the forward motion of a vehicle is called the drag coefficient.
 Any solid in the air is subjected to the basic forces of flight( read: Basic forces of flight).
 The function of the drag coefficient is considered to be traced qualitatively.

 The drag coefficient is always associated with a particular surface area.
 The two basic sectors of drag coefficient comprise skin friction drag and form drag( read: Drag in aerodynamics).
-The drag coefficient is commonly denoted as cd, cx or cw.
+It is commonly denoted as cd, cx or cw.
 The effect of interference drag is usually influenced by the drag coefficient.

 Formulae to find Drag Coefficient

 For which the reference area in the formula depends upon the fact that which drag coefficient is being measured.
 The reference area when considering the cross-sectional area of an airplane, the formula that is applied serves as:

 Also, the point to be noted is that the surface area is not taken into account.